abdul-1212/Postcodes/README.md

 # Search Postcodes

-Makes use of the postcodes.io API to retrieve and display region, country and nearby postcodes using a single postcode.
+Makes use of the postcodes.io API to retrieve and display regions, country and nearby postcodes using a single postcode.

 Preview: